NickWatt1992/modified_converter/README.md

 Part 2 (Modified converter)
 (version 1.1)

-The following conversion will be added:
+The following conversions will be added:

 2. Convert Metres to Feet